dmaier-couchbase/cean/src/node-modules/cean-cli/README.md

 ## Reqirements

-A Linux/Unix/MacOS environment with Node.js,NPM, Make, Git and Gcc has to be installed, e.g.:
+A Linux/Unix/MacOS environment with Node.js, Npm, Make, Git and GCC has to be installed, e.g.:

 ```
 sudo apt-get install gcc